ValueMelody/melody-auth/docs/auth-server.md

 - **Default:** ""
 - **Description:** The Facebook Authentication Client ID is required to enable the Facebook Sign-In function.
 This ID is obtained from the Facebook Developer Console and uniquely identifies your application to Facebook.
 If this value is left empty, the Facebook Sign-In button will be suppressed and the Facebook sign-in functionality will not be available. <b>You also need to set FACEBOOK_AUTH_CLIENT_SECRET in .dev.vars for Cloudflare dev env as well as Node env, and in Cloudflare workers config for Cloudflare prod env.</b>

+### GITHUB_AUTH_CLIENT_ID & GITHUB_AUTH_APP_NAME
+- **Default:** ""
+- **Description:** The GitHub Authentication Client ID and App Name is required to enable the GitHub Sign-In function.
+This Client ID and App Name is obtained from the GitHub Developer Console and uniquely identifies your application to GitHub.
+If this value is left empty, the GitHub Sign-In button will be suppressed and the GitHub sign-in functionality will not be available. <b>You also need to set GITHUB_AUTH_CLIENT_SECRET in .dev.vars for Cloudflare dev env as well as Node env, and in Cloudflare workers config for Cloudflare prod env.
+In your GitHub App settings, set the callback URL to [your auth server doamin]/identity/v1/authorize-github, e.g., http://localhost:8787/identity/v1/authorize-github</b>

 ### ENABLE_SIGN_UP
 - **Default:** true
 - **Description:** Determines if user sign-up is allowed.
 If set to false, the sign-up button will be suppressed on the sign-in page.